cloudblog004/fantasticfoodies/content/en/posts/1209-recipe-of-award-winning-quick-cacciatore.md

 ##### Instructions to make Quick Cacciatore:

-1. Heat olive oil in a dutch oven, season chicken thighs with salt &amp; pepper, cook chicken til golden colored on each side, remove chicken place on a plate.
+1. Heat olive oil in a dutch oven, season chicken thighs with salt & pepper, cook chicken til golden colored on each side, remove chicken place on a plate.
-1. Saute onions, peppers, mushrooms &amp; garlic for 5 minutes, season with salt &amp; pepper
+1. Saute onions, peppers, mushrooms & garlic for 5 minutes, season with salt & pepper
-1. Place chicken on top of vegtables and add tomatoes &amp; bayleaf.
+1. Place chicken on top of vegtables and add tomatoes & bayleaf.
-1. Bring all to a light boil, then cover &amp; turn down heat to a simmer, but still bubbly.
+1. Bring all to a light boil, then cover & turn down heat to a simmer, but still bubbly.
 1. Add oregano and cook about 45 min to 1 hour.
 ENJOY:)
 1. Ready to serve and ENJOY!

 This is a very simple and quick way to make a Basic Chicken Cacciatore.
 It cooks in under half an hour and you can serve it up with the Pasta of your choice.
-Be the first to rate &amp; review!
+Be the first to rate & review!
 Quick Chicken Cacciatore. this link is to an external site that may or may not meet accessibility guidelines.
 Chicken Cacciatore, hunter-style chicken, is one of those homey Italian dishes that tastes better made a day or two ahead.

 So that is going to wrap it up with this special food quick cacciatore recipe.
 Thanks so much for your time.
 I'm sure that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!